 8 Best Rated Tips to Prevent Digital Eyestrain (from Digital Devices)

 Rest assured, you don’t need to cut out all screen time; however, here is how you can use your devices, and have it be easier on your eyes.

 - Screen Distance: Have your computer screen about 25 inches (65cm), or an arm’s length, away from your face.

 - Screen Level: The center of the screen should be about 10-15 degrees below eye level.
 Using a standing desk can help both your eye level and your posture with prolonged time spent infront of the screen.

 - Follow the 20-20-20 rule: every 20 minutes, look at an object at least 20 feet away for at least 20 seconds.
 This relaxes your focusing system.

-- Artificial tears: Eye drops can be used to refresh your eyes when they feel dry or irritated.
+- Artificial tears: Dry eyes are a common symptom of spending too much time infront of a screen.
+Eye drops can be used to refresh your eyes when they feel dry or irritated.

 How Real Eyes Optometry Can Help Prevent Digital Eyestrain